WABF (AM): FM stations

+Switch to talk

 When WABB-FM made the move to the contemporary hit radio format in 1984, the AM station segued to Adult Top 40.
-But as FM became the preferred band for music listening, WABB 1480 flipped to a talk radio format.
+As FM became the preferred band for music listening, WABB flipped to a talk radio format.

-Switch to Talk

 WABB's longtime owner, president, and general manager Bernie Dittman died on October 25, 2006, after suffering from a stroke the previous week.
 Dittman's daughter Betsey succeeded him after relocating to Mobile from Chicago.

 In its final years as WABB, the station's talk format featured a line-up of primarily nationally syndicated conservative talk programming along with some locally produced programs.
 Some of the personalities on the station included national hosts such as Laura Ingraham, Michael Smerconish, Lou Dobbs, and Jerry Doyle.
 WALA-TV's morning newscast was simulcast weekdays from 5:00 a.m. to 8:00 a.m.
 WABB was the radio home of Mobile's minor league baseball team the Mobile BayBears from the 2001 through the 2006 seasons.

-Ownership Changes
+Ownership changes

-On February 17, 2012, the Dittman family announced on its website that it has decided to sell WABB-FM to the Educational Media Foundation (EMF).
-That station flipped to the K-LOVE Christian Contemporary format on March 1, 2012.
-It adopted the call sign WLVM.
+On February 17, 2012, the Dittman family announced on its website that it had sold WABB-FM to the Educational Media Foundation (EMF).
+That station flipped to the K-LOVE network on March 1, 2012, under the call sign WLVM.

-The EMF sale excluded WABB AM, which the Dittman family had chosen to retain for the time being, therefore retaining the rights to the WABB call sign.
-The Dittman family closed the sale of the AM station to Omni Broadcasting on October 24, 2012, and the new owners changed the call sign to WTKD, following the flip to sports talk.
+The EMF sale excluded WABB AM and the rights to the WABB call sign, which the Dittman family had chosen to retain for the time being.
+The family closed the sale of the AM station to Omni Broadcasting on October 24, 2012, and the new owners changed the call sign to WTKD, following a flip to sports talk.
 Big Fish Broadcasting reserved the WABB call letters for their silent AM radio station in Belton, South Carolina.

 WABF was sold to Donald Pugh's Eternity Record Company LLC at a purchase price of $175,000.
 The transaction was consummated on July 15, 2014.
 On August 19, 2014, the station changed its call sign to WERM, airing an urban gospel format.

-Transmitter Relocation
+Transmitter relocation

-The station's gospel format gave way to the standards and swap shop programming from sister station WABF in early February 2017.
+The station's gospel format gave way to the standards and swap shop programming from sister station WABF (1220 AM) in early February 2017.
 WABF lost its transmitter site and ran into issues finding a new site, leading to that format migrating to 1480.
 WERM's urban gospel music migrated to the 1220 facility, which is diplexed on the 1480 tower site.
 On December 6, 2017, the stations swapped call signs, with WERM assuming its current WABF calls.